-    Workers’ compensation can also cover the cost of medically necessary treatment.
-That includes hospital visits, physical therapies, surgeries, prescription drugs, and assistive medical devices, such as wheelchairs.
+Workers’ compensation can also cover the cost of necessary medical treatment.
+That includes hospital visits, physical therapy, surgeries, prescription drugs, and assistive medical devices, such as wheelchairs.

 You’ll have to check with your employer’s WC insurer to determine what providers you can see.
 The policy approves specific doctors, and you’ll only receive benefit payments if you seek treatment from them.
 If you choose to visit your own physician, you’ll have to pay the bills yourself.

 If you want to seek medical care from a doctor that isn’t on the approved list, you can do so, but you’ll have to get permission from the North Carolina Industrial Commission.
 Notify the insurance company or insurance representative and they will submit your request.

 Most work-related injuries can be covered by workers’ comp.
 Contact DeMayo Law Offices if you don’t know whether yours qualifies.
 Any of the diseases or injuries below could entitle you to workers’ comp benefits: